maccha-koubou/maccha-koubou/README.md

 Hi!
+I'm Evelyn.
 Welcome to 🍵 **Maccha Koubou / 抹茶工房** – the workshop of gentle ideas and warm designs!

 Here, I explore the integration of digital and tangible products, spaces, services, and systems to craft inclusive, seamless, and supportive solutions.
 I aim to drive meaningful change through design by embracing technology and interdisciplinary collaboration.